novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 Before we feed the selected data columns into the any ML algorithm, we need to transform this data into numerical format.
 At this point we start to name data columns as features.
-Categorical features should be encoded with one-hot encoder, numerical features also known as continues features should be normalised.
-Specific data encoding and normalisation is needed to achieve the highest model accuracy and the lowest error rate during the training or simply saying this helps to achieve the best learning performance in terms quality.
+Categorical features should be encoded with one-hot encoder, numerical features also known as continues features should be normalized.
+Specific data encoding and normalization is needed to achieve the highest model accuracy and the lowest error rate during the training or simply saying this helps to achieve the best learning performance in terms quality.

 To learn more on feature engineering topic I advise you to read special literature on that.
 In this blog post we focus on Flink ML module itself.